canonical/starlark/doc/safety.md

 To safely concatenate one slice to another, wrap it in a `SafeAppender` and use its `AppendSlice` method.
 When using it, note that the `SafeAppender` modifies the slice in-place.

-Usage of `AppendSlice` is analogous to Go’s `append` with unpacked arguments.
-To safely perform `mySlice = append(mySlice, value)`, use the following snippet:
+For example, to safely perform `mySlice = append(mySlice, other...)`, use the following snippet—

 ```go
 mySliceAppender := NewSafeAppender(thread, &mySlice)